wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

     sca.check.file: ["/proc/sys/kernel/randomize_va_space"]
     sca.check.result: passed

 On the Wazuh App, within the *SCA* tab we can see the result for each check of the scanned policies.
-In addition, each check can be expanded to view more detailed information about it.
+In addition, each check can be expanded to display further information.

 .. thumbnail:: ../../../images/sca/sca-check.png
     :title: SCA check list